Clarinet players from Stadler to Fröst

 Sabine Meyer

 Sabine Meyer (www.sabine-meyer.com) is a popular German solo clarinet player and frequently tours with excellent ensembles.
 She has recorded a large number of CDs.
 She also is a Professor for clarinet in Lübeck.
-She became known to the public when Karajan called her to the Berlin Philharmonics to be the first woman in the Orchestra which led to some irritations.
+She became known to the public when Karajan called her to the Berlin Philharmonics to be one of the first women in the Orchestra (especially in the clarinet section) which led to some irritations.
 Today she probably is Germany's most popular clarinet player.

 Sharon Kam

-Sharon Kam (www.sharonkam.de) was born in Israel and won a stipendiate of the Jewish-American Cultural Society at the age of 12.
+If Sabine Meyer is not Germany's most popular clarinet player, then it is Sharon Kam: Sharon Kam (www.sharonkam.de) was born in Israel and won a scholarship of the Jewish-American Cultural Society at the age of 12.
 Since then she gives concerts with famous orchestras and collects media prizes.
-Today she is living in Germany.
-She is a good example for the modern, flexible clarinet player who can adapt to the style required rather than playing all types of music in exactly the same manner.
+Living in Germany today she is a good example for the modern, flexible clarinet player who can adapt to the style required rather than playing all types of music in exactly the same manner.

 Martin Fröst

-Benny Goodman is a Jewish-American clarinet player who started as jazz musician (mainly swing area - he still is called "The King Of Swing"), who managed to establish this music in a serious environment (the famous concert in Carnegie Hall), and who toured with classical and even modern pieces as soloist, too.
+Benny (Benjamin David) Goodman was an American clarinet player who started as jazz musician (mainly in the swing area - he still is called "The King Of Swing"), who managed to establish this music in a serious environment (the famous concert in Carnegie Hall), and who toured with classical and even modern pieces as soloist, too.
 He made some recordings of classical works in Goodman style, that is, Mozart with a vibrato - real traditionalists don't like it...
-But then there is no doubt that Goodman has pushed foreward modern clarinet music by ordering works from many modern composers.
+But then again there is no doubt that Goodman has pushed forward modern clarinet music by ordering works from many modern composers, like Bartok, Copland an Hindemith.

 Giora Feidman has his roots in the jewish Klezmer tradition.
 He plays an important part in the renaissance of that style, especially when he appeared in some movies as jewish klezmer clarinet player.